Khauf

 Khauf is a 2025 Indian Hindi-language horror thriller television series written by Smita Singh and directed by Pankaj Kumar and Surya Balakrishnan.
 Produced under Matchbox Shots, starring Monika Panwar, Rajat Kapoor, Abhishek Chauhan, Geetanjali Kulkarni and Shilpa Shukla.
 The series premiered on Amazon Prime Video on 18 April 2025.
+The series is a partial and unofficial remake of the South Korean psychological horror series, Strangers from Hell.

 Synopsis

+The series begins with a woman named Anu returning to the hostel after her work shift and is seen walking a narrow and deserted lane.
+While approaching the gate, a laser red light is cast upon her from the forest and she becomes agitated and starts screaming for the guard.

-The series begins with a woman named Madhu moving to Delhi from Gwalior.
-She has come to Delhi to be with her boyfriend and to get a fresh start after getting sexually assaulted at her college annual day by unknown masked men.
-She is helped by her friend Bella and her boyfriend Nakul.
-She moves to a rundown working women's hostel where she is allotted the room 333 and is met with extreme hostility by the other girls in the same wing, who never leave the hostel to go out.
+Present day, Madhu is moving to Delhi from Gwalior.
+She has come to Delhi to be with her boyfriend, Arun and to get a fresh start after getting sexually assaulted at her college annual day by unknown masked men.
+Madhu sees Delhi as a chance to leave those memories behind.
+She is helped by her friend Bella and her boyfriend Nakul, whom she feels that the latter might be her assaulter.
+She feels uncomfortable to live in the flat in which her boyfriend shares with other male friends.
+It happens that Bella sends Madhu the location of the hostel, which Nakul found earlier and so on the day, she decides to visit the hostel with Arun.
+Pragati Working Women Hostel is a rundown government facility run by Warden, Gracie Dungdung where she is allotted the room 333.
+After much deliberation, she finally moves to the hostel and is met with extreme hostility by the other girls in the same wing, who never leave the hostel to go out.
 They warn her to not move to the hostel and leave while she can.
 She feels the presence of something supernatural and brushes it off while suspecting Nakul of being one of the men who assaulted her.
 Madhu starts to doubt her own sanity as strange things start occurring in the hostel room.